H0ssamAhmed/Mokawly/README.md

 - Convex team for the excellent real-time database
 - shadcn/ui for the beautiful component library
 - React team for the amazing framework
-- All contributors and users of PaintTrack
+- All contributors and users of Mokawly

 ---